smarie/python-valid8/docs/base_validation_lib.md

 ### instance_of(ref_type)

 'instance of' validation function generator.
 Returns a validation function to check that `is_instance(x, ref_type)`.
+If ref_type is a set of types, any match with one of the included types will do.

 ```python
 from valid8 import assert_valid, instance_of